docuracy/Locolligo/README.md

 - [ ] Recogito meta-gazetteer generation

 ## Limitations
-Dataset size is limited by local device memory.
-It may be possible to implement chunking to address this issue.
+Dataset size is limited by local device memory, although a PC with 16GB of memory easily copes with 25,000 records in a 12-field csv input file.
+It may be possible to implement chunking if necessary for larger files.

 ## LaNC Project Partners
 Thanks to various project partners and others, who may retain copyright in their respective sample datasets used in this software: